oy0rzabal/Real_estate_project/README.md

-# Real_estate_project
+# Office_Rentals
-Sale and rent of offices in Acapulco
+General research on office rents in Acapulco, to see where it is cheap and where it is not convenient to rent an office